5 Easy, Healthy Ways to Take Cannabis Oil

 If you dislike the taste of cannabis oil, or need a discreet way to take it, you can buy empty gel caps at your local health food store and fill them with your prescription.
 Some licensed producers also sell pre-filled oil capsules, or offer kits and instructions for making them at home.

 On your skin

-Topical oils typically don’t cause psychoactive effects, because they’re not absorbed into the bloodstream the same way ingested oils are.
+Topical oils typically don’t cause intoxicating effects, because they’re not absorbed into the bloodstream the same way ingested oils are.
 You can rub infused coconut oil, infused olive oil or LP oil directly on your skin, but it’s even nicer if you add essential oils first.
 If this method interests you, be sure to check out our recipe for a quick and easy homemade cannabis cream.
 Keep in mind that the therapeutic effects of topical cannabis are not as well understood as other methods.
 Topical application is unlikely to cause harm, but it’s always a good idea to check with your doctor before swapping it for ingestion methods you may have been prescribed, like vaping flower or ingesting oil.

 Interested in exploring your medical cannabis options?
 Book a free consultation with a Natural Care prescriber today, or call 1-888-671-8022 with your questions about topicals, oils and other forms of cannabis.